What is the deduction?

 It provides an immediate first year tax deduction for specific energy-efficient portions of a new or remodeled commercial building.
 To claim the deduction, these building components must be tested and certified as attaining specific savings compared to a 2001 energy standard.

 A maximum deduction is allowed if the overall components attain a 50 percent energy savings compared to the standard, limited to $1.80 per square foot.
 Partial deductions are allowed for any one of the three systems that reach a required percentage of savings, with the deduction for each system capped at $.60 per square foot.
+Starting in 2021, the amount will be increased in line with inflation.

 Do you qualify?